 PLEASE NOTE THIS SITE IS CURRENTLY BEING UPDATED

-The Riverwood Community Centre was conceived in 1974 when a public meeting was held, where a committee was formed and named the ‘Voices of Riverwood’.
-This committee’s brief was to establish a building in Riverwood where activities could take place.
-A grant was received from the Federal Government under the Australian Assistance Plan, whereby allowing the ‘Voices of Riverwood’ to purchase a building and start providing activities for the community. the building was staffed by volunteers and when funding was receives, two staff were employed.
+The Riverwood Community Centre was conceived in 1974, when a public meeting was held and a committee was formed named the ‘Voices of Riverwood’.
+This committees brief was to establish a building in Riverwood where activities could take place.
+A grant was received from the Federal Government under the Australian Assistance Plan, thereby allowing the ‘Voices of Riverwood’ to purchase a building and start providing activities for the community.
+The building was staffed by volunteers and, when funding was received, two staff were employed.
 They provided information, advocacy and a weekly drop-in youth service.
-Occasional care was set up by some local residents and the Centre has not stopped growing, continually striving to meet the needs of its local community and that of wider areas where funding allows.
+Occasional care was set up by some local residents.
+The Centre has not stopped growing, continually striving to meet the needs of its local community and that of wider areas, where funding allows.

-We manage the use of the building between 7am and 9:30pm Monday to Friday facilitating the use of the building by the community.
-Facilities include offices, meeting rooms, function room, basketball court, and kitchen.
-The Centre’s facilities are used by many outside groups for sports classes or training and many other activities run by local groups.
+We manage the use of the building between 7am and 9:30pm Monday to Friday facilitating its use by the community.
+Facilities include offices, meeting rooms, a function room, basketball court, and kitchen.
+The Centre’s facilities are used by many outside groups for sports classes or training and for many other activities run by local groups.
 Twenty two outside groups use the building on a weekly basis.
-It also Manages two other services, Punchbowl Community Centre and the Tenancy Resource Service.
+Riverwood Community Centre also manages two other services, Punchbowl Community Centre and the Tenancy Resource Service.

 Statement of Purpose

 The purpose of Riverwood Community Centre (RCC) is:

 - To manage and maintain a community service in Riverwood

 - To further community development in the Riverwood area.